 Updated 10/30/14: I decided that these invitations deserved their own post!
 You'll find the download link and more details on how to create the invitations by clicking the link below.

 Thanks for visiting today.
-I hope you’ll stick around and browse a bit.
-Images below are linked.
+I hope you'll stick around and browse a bit.
+The images below are linked to posts, so click on them to pay a visit.